trustgraph-ai/trustgraph/docs/tech-specs/flow-configurable-parameters.md

    to stick to strings.

-Q: Should parameter placeholders be allowed in queue names or only in settings?
+Q: Should parameter placeholders be allowed in queue names or only in parameters?
-A: Only in settings to remove strange injections and edge-cases.
+A: Only in parameters to remove strange injections and edge-cases.

 Q: How to handle conflicts between parameter names and system variables like `id` and `class`?